 4. '2000 And Thirteen'

 Though very few people have ever heard his earliest works, Junior began making solo music in 2011 on his Yamaha keyboard bought from Toys 'R' Us.
-Reportedly upon finding a vocal sample of himself, recorded in 2013, W3imaraner decided to record an entire track on his old Yamaha and incorporate the sample, hense the poor sound quality of the track, and the title.
+Reportedly upon finding a vocal sample of himself, recorded in 2013, it's recorded entirely on his old Yamaha and incorporate the sample, hense the poor sound quality of the track, and the title.

 Originally entitled "Nilinas" and planned for Robinson's 'Urzla' alias, before being decided as "not noisy enough" and being moved to track 5 on Parsl3y, 'Celery' is a leap into drumless ambient, consistent of mostly simple reversed piano.
 Robinson says "It's a love song, except when I wrote it I had no fucking clue where the love was really going so instead of being sappy and having 'Carolyn 2', I named it after a love for family which I knew would be fixated.
-Whenever I used to have Sunday tea with my grandparents there'd always be little sticks of celery in a cup, I don't know why but that's always a fond little memory that's stuck with me.
-So there you have it, Celery.
-Haha."
+Whenever I used to have Sunday tea with my grandparents there'd always be little sticks of celery in a cup, I don't know why but that's always a fond little memory that's stuck with me."
 Vegetable or not, it's a wonderful calm end to one hell of a variated EP.